 As any busy executive will tell you; an excellent Executive Assistant is worth their weight in gold.
 But what makes a great Executive Assistant in today’s ever-changing business world?

 4 MINUTE READ

-As part of our ongoing series on the critical skills and qualities required for different roles that we place in the commercial sector, we’ve come up with a list of some of the top talents and attributes of a successful Executive Assistant we have identified over the last three decades recruiting at this level for our Clients.
+As part of our ongoing series on the critical skills and qualities required for different roles that we place in the commercial sector, we’ve come up with a list of some of the top talents and attributes of a successful Executive Assistant which we have identified over the last three decades recruiting at this level for our Clients.

 They Exude Confidence and Professional Authority.

-An Executive Assistant is of course the direct representative of the Executive and therefore must present themselves professionally in a way that befits the executive’s standing and the company and employer brand.
+An Executive Assistant is of course the direct representative of the Executive and therefore must present themselves professionally in a way that benefits the executive’s standing, the company and employer brand.